 - CBD oil: CBD or cannabidiol is a great supplement to give to your Great Dane with skin problems and help with Shedding.
 CBD has been shown to help repair the natural skin barrier.
-If your Great Dane is itching, this can cause damage to the skin; CBD oil can also help with any pain or inflammation from your pet itching themselves.
+If your Great Dane is itching, this can cause damage to the skin; CBD oil can also help with any pain or inflammation from your pet’s itching.

-- Changing their Diet: Great Dane can be allergic to their food, making them itch and lose hair.
+- Changing their Diet: Great Danes can be allergic to their food, making them itch and lose hair.
 Your Great Dane may need a special diet to help with their itching.
 They will need to switch to a protein that they have never eaten before, such as rabbit, venison, or duck.
-Many limited food diets are a great choice for a Great Dane with food allergies.
+Many limited-food diets are a great choice for a Great Dane with food allergies.

 What Can I Do to Help my Allergic Response?